Anonym-Bruker/tellsick_temperatur/README.md

     {
     	"authkey": "INSERT_YOUR_TOKEN_HERE",
-	    "port": 8081
+	    "port": 8081,
 	    "Publickey" :	"TELLEDUS Public key",
 	    "PrivateKey":	"TELLEDUS Private key",
 	    "Token":	"TELLEDUS Token",
 	    "TokenSecret":	"TELLEDUS Token secret",
-	    "outdoor":"NAME ON THE OUTDOOR SENSOR THAT WILL BE DISPLAYED IN THE GRAPH" }
+	    "outdoor":"NAME ON THE OUTDOOR SENSOR THAT WILL BE DISPLAYED IN THE GRAPH", "reloadverdi": 300000
+    }

 AUTHKEY is the local token key you can get from your local Tellstick (use your local IP): https://tellstick-server.readthedocs.io/en/latest/api/authentication.html#step-1-request-a-request-token